splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/get-started.rst

    Migrate from the SFx Tracing Library <troubleshooting/migrate-signalfx-nodejs-agent-to-otel>
    Version 2.X (deprecated) <version2x/get-started>

-.. note:: The Splunk OpenTelemetry JS version 3.0 contains a set of breaking changes, including an update for semantic protocols.
+.. note:: The Splunk OpenTelemetry JS version 3.0 contains a set of breaking changes.
 To view these changes and learn how to update to version 3.0, see :ref:`nodejs-3x-breaking-changes`.
-Previous versions of the agent, such as version 2.15, are incompatible with the protocol changes in version 3.0.

 The Splunk Distribution of OpenTelemetry JS provides a Node.js SDK that automatically adds APM instrumentation to your Node.js application.
 The instrumentation captures traces, runtime metrics, and CPU and memory profiles and sends them to Splunk Observability Cloud.